-Read on to find out more on how to and how not to practice yoga during the first trimester of pregnancy.
+In this article, we discuss how you should and should not practice yoga during the first trimester of pregnancy.
+Read on!

 What Happens During The First Trimester?